-Creative Director Sally Storey gives her top garden lighting ideas and shows what products to use to create magical garden lighting for your home.
-If you are considering lighting your garden/landscape, do remember firstly that a little light goes a long way at night.
+Creative Director Sally Storey gives her top garden lighting ideas and shows what products to use to create magical lighting for gardens.
+If you are considering any outdoor lighting ideas for your garden/landscape, do remember firstly that a little light goes a long way at night.
 See our top garden lighting ideas and tips below to help you light beautifully and use the right exterior light fittings for the required task.

-The key to successful landscape lighting is flexibility.
+The key to successful execution of outdoor lighting ideas is flexibility.
 LED exterior spike lights are ideal as they can be easily moved to suit the changing seasons and planting growth.
 The Kew 25 spiked spotlight and a directional Hampton 25 spiked floodlight allow you to light your landscape extremely effectively so you really don’t need to feel guilty about energy consumption.
 For larger landscapes, the are an ideal solution.

 Do light steps in your garden for safety reasons as well as aesthetics.
 The Riena or Lucca External recessed into the side wall, are ideal solutions and create atmosphere as well as reduces the risk of anyone tripping.
 Alternatively, for an instant garden lighting effect use night lights in small glass holders which provide a pretty way to emphasise a staircase or low level wall.
 The Riena and Lucca are versatile fittings so can also be used to uplight a wall or the side of a pot.